 Radiosurgery was first used to treat targets in the brain and it has now been extended to extracranial targets such as the spine and other organs.
 Recent studies have suggested radiosurgery is effectively controlling certain types of cancer.
 The clinical targets for radiosurgery must be relatively small and well defined.
 High-resolution 3-dimensional imaging techniques such as CT and MRI help identify and clinically define these targets and the critical structures surrounding them.
 Occasionally, a small number of targets are treated simultaneously.
 Most treatment courses involving radiosurgery are generally completed within the same week.

 If you have questions about this new advanced technique, please contact Dr. Jason Citron, medical director of the Radiation Oncology Center or Dr. Stephen Ronson, director of Stereotactic Radiosurgery at 410.427.2525.

 Thoracic Oncology Center

-The Thoracic Oncology Center at St. Joseph Medical Center provides the very latest diagnostic and treatment advances and has attracted nationally renowned medical and surgical experts in thoracic cancers.
+The Thoracic Oncology Center at UM St. Joseph Medical Center provides the very latest diagnostic and treatment advances and has attracted nationally renowned medical and surgical experts in thoracic cancers.
 Another key to the Center's approach is a truly multidisciplinary philosophy in which coordination of care in a single setting is critical to successful outcomes - and patients' peace of mind.

-Led by Dr. Ziv Gamliel, the Center also includes a team of specialty trained medical oncologists, radiation oncologists, gastroenterologists, pulmonologists, oncology nurses and social workers.
+The Center also includes a team of specialty trained medical oncologists, radiation oncologists, gastroenterologists, pulmonologists, oncology nurses and social workers.
 This team works together to provide each patient with comprehensive, compassionate and personalized care.

 This multidisciplinary care team works together to provide patients with comprehensive, compassionate, and personalized care.
 To learn more or make an appointment, please call the Thoracic Oncology Center, 410.427.2220.